-- 1. The course is designed to train the students so that they can efficiently handle various instruments. - 2.
+- 1. Efficiently handle various instruments. - 2.
 Students will verify laws studied in the different theory course. - 3.
 Students will measure different properties of materials. - 4.
 Gain the knowledge in quantization of electromagnetic fields. - 5.
 Analyze the characteristics of oscillators and wave shaping circuits - 6.
 Understand the basic concepts of amplifiers and operational amplifiers

-- 1. Arc spectra Aluminium and Brass - 2. (i) Determination of wavelength of He-Ne laser Ruler method.

-(ii) Determination of thickness of a wire using He-Ne laser.

-- 3. Determination of e/m using Zeeman effect. - 4.
+- 1. Arc spectra Aluminium and Brass - 2. (i) Determination of wavelength of He-Ne laser Ruler method. - (ii) Determination of thickness of a wire using He-Ne laser. - 3.
+Determination of e/m using Zeeman effect. - 4.
 Measurement of thickness of a thin film using MBI technique. - 5.
 G.M.Counter Characteristics. - 6.
 Experiment on rotatory dispersion of quartz. - 7.
 Matlab Programming-Radioactive Decay - 8.
 Matlab Programming-Numerical Integration